nutanix-cloud-native/ndb-operator/README.md

     # You can specify any (or none) of these types of profiles: compute, software, network, dbParam
     # If not specified, the corresponding Out-of-Box (OOB) profile will be used wherever applicable
     # "name" is case-sensitive.
-For "id", use the UUID of the profile.
-Both are optional to specify
+For "id", use the UUID of profile.
+Profile status should be "READY"
-    # Profile needs to be in READY state
     profiles:
       compute:
         id: ""